 You just learned how to set up your Medical ID on iPhone and Apple Watch, using iOS 11.
 After you set up your Medical ID, show your family members how to set up theirs, too.
 It could be a life-saving decision.

 Do you like Apple's solution for creating and accessing Medical IDs on iPhone?
+Answer in the Comments below.

-The post Why iPhone and Apple Watch Users Should to Setup a Medical ID first appeared on the Culture Gaps Blog by Jeff Shibasaki.
+Why iPhone and Apple Watch Users Should to Setup a Medical ID first appeared on the Culture Gaps Blog by Jeff Shibasaki.